nilanbais/storingsanalyse-generator/README.md

 sa = StoringsAnalyse(project, api_key, rapport_type, quarter, year, staging_file_name = None)
 ```
-StoringsAnalyse is a child class of PrepNPlot, meaning it inherits all the attributes and modules from it's parent class (PrepNPlot).
+StoringsAnalyse is a child class of PrepNPlot, meaning it inherits all the attributes and methods from it's parent class (PrepNPlot).
-It will be explicitly mentioned when an attribute or module is overridden by an attribute or module of StoringsAnalyse.
+It will be explicitly mentioned when an attribute or method is overridden by an attribute or method of StoringsAnalyse.

 ## Class variables
 A class variable is a variable defined inside a class.
 When making a new instance of this class, this new instance will also contain this variable.